 Once a problem expands beyond the proprietor’s ability to solve it, selling the center may be the best solution.
 Sandy Hansell & Associates is the largest and best known broker of bowling centers in the country, and it maintains a database of more than one thousand potential buyers for larger centers (24 lanes and larger).
 Smaller centers are often sold to local people who often are league bowlers at the center.
 Some are represented by local real estate brokers but many are sold by the owners with help from their attorney or accountant.
 Ads in the industry trade journals have also been successful in generating leads for small and large centers.
 As a result, it is often possible for the center owner to find a buyer before becoming a significant problem to its lender.
 However, it is not unusual for it to take nine months or longer to find a qualified buyer and work through an offer and the buyer’s due diligence.

 Few banks have the knowledge in-house to cover every industry and help their borrowers work through short-term difficulties or to help them decide when to cut their losses and move towards a foreclosure.
 In these situations involving bowling centers, many lenders have consulted with bowling industry experts to help bank management define the problem and help formulate a solution.
-Using a management company with experience in bowling to oversee the center either as a receiver in bankruptcy or when the center becomes a subsidiary of the lender often results in the best recovery for the lender.
+Using an experienced consultant with experience in bowling to oversee the center either as a receiver in bankruptcy or when the center becomes a subsidiary of the lender often results in the best recovery for the lender.

 Some lenders find the risk of center ownership too great due to the potential liability for serving alcohol.
 However, forming a new subsidiary and purchasing an adequate insurance policy can minimize this risk.
 A good management team with strong internal controls and good staff training and accountability also reduces this exposure.